 Are there any English Language Program classes offered at Brandeis?

 Yes: GSAS students may enroll in one-credit 200 level ESL courses.
 Two courses, oral skills and written skills, are offered every semester (refer to course catalog for numbers and descriptions).
 Students receive ‘credit/no credit', where credit is granted for satisfactory work and no credit is granted for unsatisfactory work.
 Credit is awarded if all requirements are met at an acceptable level and the student attends at least 90% of class meetings.

 What about ELP classes for undergraduate students?

 We have a summer intensive ELP courses that is for students admitted into the Gateway Scholars Program.
 We also offer a course (ESL 1A) that is offered in both the fall and spring.
-If you are interested in this course, please contact the Director of the Gateway Scholars Program.
+If you are interested in this course, please contact the Assistant Director of the Gateway Scholars Program.